3b3cin2/Roblox-asset-coppyer/README.md

+# quick note
+IF U DO NOT HAVE PYTHON installed you do not need it i compiled the program into an exe in the releses

 # Roblox-asset-coppyer
 a open source python program that uses requests to get shirt templates  on roblox THIS PROJECT IS open source LOOK AT THE CODE if you think its a virus the ammount of ppl saying " oh its a virus it steals the cookie that you put in no it dont read the CODEEEE